Why Your Facebook ROAS Dropped Suddenly on Your Ads

 What happens, though, if your budget caps draw a line right through the middle of the audience?
 You get the low hanging fruit with a high ROAS, and then you hit the budget line.
 Immediately, Facebook struggles to serve your ads to the right people.
 They can't spend more to do it due to your budget caps, so they're stuck.
 Your ROAS drops, sometimes overnight.

 How to fix it: Increase your bid or budget caps.
-It doesn't have to be a major increase – just something like 10% is usually enough – but it needs to increase.
+It doesn't have to be a major increase - just something like 10% is usually enough - but it needs to increase.
 This gives Facebook more room to play with and lets them capture another segment of your audience.
 You may also consider changing your audience to be more focused around those low hanging fruit users, and lookalikes thereof.
+If you want to better understand how your spending translates to returns, our Ad Spend ROI Calculator can help you model different budget scenarios.

 Your Cost Per Click Increased